At a glance

 “As connected cities develop and become more efficient, people entering these environments for work or leisure will find the experience far more pleasurable than a non-connected city,” says David Roberts, Global Relationship Leader, Zurich.
 These environments will be safer too, says David.
 “Criminals will know that the risk of being caught will increase considerably in the smart city.”

 Facial recognition technology, for example, is already being used in crime prevention.
 In China, police used this technology to identify and arrest a wanted criminal among 60,000 people attending a pop concert.

 How smart city innovations could affect insurance

 For example, some travel insurers offer apps which allow customers to receive destination-specific travel assistance and guidance, provided they are willing to share their location via their phone.
-Zurich has recently acquired the travel assistance business, Cover-More, to expand its services in this area.
+In 2018 Zurich acquired the travel assistance business, Cover-More, to expand its services in this area.

 Used in this way, connected technology can also enable a more personalised approach to pricing insurance.